-Mr. Fernandez received the following equity awards on December 16, 2021:

-- Award of 101,000 shares of restricted common stock of the Company under the 2020 Plan.
-All shares fully vested and issued on the Effective Grant Date. - Award of 275,000 shares of restricted common stock of the Company under the 2021 Plan.
-Half of the shares fully vested and issued on the Effective Grant Date.
-The second half of the shares are to be issued and to vest on the first anniversary of the Effective Grant Date. - Award of an option under the 2021 Plan to buy 75,000 shares of Company common stock at an exercise price of \$3.81 per share.
-The option vests one half on grant date and one half on the one-year anniversary of grant date.
-The option has a term of 10 years. - (5) Mr. Phipps received the following equity awards on December 16, 2021: - Award of 275,000 shares of restricted common stock of the Company under the 2021 Plan.
-All shares fully vested and issued on the Effective Grant Date. - (6) Mr. Ellenoff received the following equity awards pursuant to his Employment Agreement, dated August 24, 2021, by and between the Company and Mr. Ellenoff (the "Ellenoff Employment Agreement"),

-• Under the terms of the Ellenoff Employment Agreement, Mr. Ellenoff was awarded, in lieu of cash compensation: (i) a restricted stock award of 100,000 shares of Common Stock of the Company, 40,000 of which were issued on September 9, 2021, and vested immediately, with an additional 20,000 shares of restricted stock to be issued and to vest on each of August 24, 2022, August 24, 2023 and August 24, 2024, provided Mr. Ellenoff continues to serve on the Board of Directors at any time during the year in which the restricted stock is to vest, (ii) options to purchase a total of 1,500,000 shares of the Company's Common Stock, 300,000 of which were vested immediately, 150,000 of which will vest on each of the next three annual anniversaries of the commencement of his employment, and the remaining 750,000 of which will vest at the rate of 250,000 per year on each of the first three anniversaries of the commencement of his employment if during each such year Mr. Ellenoff introduces the Company to twelve (12) or more potential Business Transactions (as defined in the Ellenoff Agreement and which transactions need not be consummated); provided that the Company's Chief Executive Officer may, in his sole discretion, waive the vesting requirement in any given year.
-Such options will have an exercise price of \$5.35 per share and will terminate 5 years after they vest.
+- (4) Mr. Fernandez received the following equity awards in 2023: - Award of 39,000 shares of restricted common stock of the Company on February 28, 2023.
+All shares were fully vested and issued on the grant date. - Award of 325,000 shares of restricted common stock of the Company on April 3, 2023.
+All shares were fully vested and issued on the grant date. - Award of options to purchase 200,000 shares of Company's common stock on April 14, 2023, at an exercise price of \$2.45 per share.
+The options have a five-year term and were fully vested upon the grant date. - (5) Mr. Elenoff's Employment Agreement expired in August 2024 and was not renewed. - (6) Mr. Ellenoff received the following equity awards pursuant to his Employment Agreement, dated August 24, 2021, by and between the Company and Mr. Ellenoff (the "Ellenoff Employment Agreement"): - Under the terms of the Ellenoff Employment Agreement, Mr. Ellenoff was awarded, in lieu of cash compensation: (i) a restricted stock award of 100,000 shares of common stock of the Company, 40,000 of which were issued on September 9, 2021, and vested immediately, with an additional 20,000 shares of restricted stock which were issued and vested on each of August 24, 2022, August 24, 2023 and August 24, 2024, (ii) options to purchase a total of 1,500,000 shares of the Company's common stock, 300,000 of which were vested immediately, 150,000 of which vested on each of the next three annual anniversaries of the commencement of his employment, and the remaining 750,000 of which vested at the rate of 250,000 per year on each of the first three anniversaries of the commencement of his employment.
+Such options have an exercise price of \$5.35 per share and will terminate five years after they vested.
 These equity awards to Mr. Ellenoff were material to induce Mr. Ellenoff to enter into the Ellenoff Agreement and were issued outside of a shareholder approved stock or option plan pursuant to the Nasdaq "inducement grant" exception (Nasdaq Listing Rule 5635I(4)).